lecritch/sampling_and_clt_sea-chi-ds/README.md

 Below, we have four different sample scenarios.
 Each group will code out the following:

-1. Generate a "population" to sample from based on the type of distribution.
+You are given a "population" to sample from based on the type of distribution.

-2. Take a random sample of size n, where n > 30, from the population and calculate the mean of that population.
+1. Take a random sample of size n, where n > 30, from the population and calculate the mean of that population.

-3. Repeat the sample n numbers of times (n = 1000).
+2. Repeat the sample n numbers of times (n = 1000).

-4. Plot the sampling distribution
+3. Plot the sampling distribution

 ## Group 1: